simonteozw/tp/docs/DeveloperGuide.md

 ### Adding a Contact

 1. Adding a contact from any view
-    1. Prerequisites
-        1. Arguments are valid and compulsory parameters are provided <br><br>
+    1. Prerequisites: Arguments are valid and compulsory parameters are provided <br><br>
     2. Test Case: `C add n/Tom p/98989898 e/tom@mail.com` <br>
     Expected: The contact is added to TrackIt@NUS <br><br>
     3. Test Case: `C add` <br>